japila-books/apache-spark-internals/docs/rdd/spark-rdd-actions.md

 == Actions

-*Actions* are link:spark-rdd-operations.adoc[RDD operations] that produce non-RDD values.
+*Actions* are spark-rdd-operations.md[RDD operations] that produce non-RDD values.
 They materialize a value in a Spark program.
 In other words, a RDD operation that returns a value of any type but `RDD[T]` is an action.

 ```
 action: RDD => a value